Acid Base Chemistry of Short Hydrogen Bonds: A Tale of Schr\"odinger's Cat in Glutamine-Derived Crystals: Conclusion

 \section{Conclusion}

-Short hydrogen bonds (SHBs) represent a frontier in chemical bonding, where classical models of PT give way to quantum mechanical phenomena such as zero-point energy fluctuations of the proton which lead to more delocalization.
+SHBs represent a class of interactions where new chemistry can emerge.
+Specifically in these hydrogen bonds, classical models of PT do not adequately describe the physics and chemistry underlying these interactions.
 In this work, we investigated a glutamine-derived organic crystal containing a chemically asymmetric SHB coupled to a nearby ammonium ion.
 Using path-integral \textit{ab initio} molecular dynamics simulations, we showed that NQEs eliminate the classical double-well proton potential, resulting in a nearly symmetric, barrierless distribution.
+All these aspects, lead to the emergence of rather exotic situation, induced by NQEs, where a chemical system behaves simultaneously as an acid and a base.

 Beyond this central result, our study highlights a subtle interplay between quantum fluctuations and the local ionic environment.
 Under quantum conditions, the ammonium ion, which classically stabilizes the SHB via directional hydrogen bonding and low-frequency rocking modes, exhibits structural broadening.
-This broadening reduces the directionality of its electrostatic interactions and leads to a more symmetric chemical environment around the SHB, which in turn facilitates proton delocalization.
+This broadening reduces the directionality of its electrostatic interactions and leads to a more symmetric chemical environment around the SHB, which in turn facilitates the symmetrization of the proton.

 Our analysis of maximally localized WCs further reveals the important role of quantum effects in tuning the underlying electronic structure of SHBs.
 The redistribution of bonding electrons—marked by increased overlap between lone pair and covalent WCs—illustrates how quantum nuclear fluctuations induce partial covalent character in what classically behaves as a hydrogen bond.
-This provides a rare real-space view of how NQEs couple to the electronic structure.
+This provides a nice model system to demonstrate and explore how NQEs couple with the underlying electronic structure.

-Together, these findings identify a new mechanism in which SHBs are not static entities but dynamic, quantum-responsive bonding motifs shaped by their chemical environment.
+Together, these findings identify a distinct behavior of SHBs leading to acid–base ambiguity in organic crystals in which SHBs are not static entities but dynamic, quantum-responsive bonding motifs shaped by their chemical environment.
 To our knowledge, this is the first atomistic demonstration of quantum-induced, barrierless proton delocalization in an organic SHB modulated by a counterion.
 This mechanism—quantum–environment decoupling—may be more widespread and functionally relevant than previously appreciated, particularly in biological systems, hydrogen-bonded molecular crystals, and proton-coupled electronic materials.